PART: Pre-trained Authorship Representation Transformer: Experimentation

 On every metric, the model trained on the combination of all datasets outperforms every other trained model.
 It achieves $72.39\%$ accuracy and $86.63\%$ top-5 accuracy on a set of 250 documents.
 Observed accuracy values are consistently high on the combined domain, with averages ranging from $91\%$ to $72\%$, and top-5 scores within $98\%$ to $86\%$.
 Observation makes clear that increasing the document set $N$ makes the task significantly harder, but with a more consistent accuracy.
 Interestingly, the combined model, has top performance on all datasets, including the book dataset performance which is boosted by the inclusion of additional mail and blog data.
 Gains on the blogs dataset are marginal and non-significant, varying between document sets with high standard deviation.

 The mails dataset presents very low accuracies overall not higher than 28\%, being unable to be profiled by any model.
-This failure to converge into meaningful representations for zero-shot attribution may indicate that the features are useless for this domain, we further explore this dataset in Section \ref{sub:enron} to analyse this behaviour.
+We further explore this dataset in Section \ref{sub:enron} to analyse this behaviour.